rustanacexd/cc-slash-commands/create-prd.md

 ## Process

-1.  **Gather Context:**
+1.  **Gather Context (in priority order):**
-    - If command includes a prompt (e.g., `/create-prd "feature description"`), use that as the initial context
+    - **First:** Check if argument is a path to an existing markdown file (ends with .md and file exists).
+If yes, read and use its contents as the initial context
-    - If no prompt provided, analyze the last 10 messages from chat history to extract feature requirements
+    - **Second:** If no argument provided, analyze the last 10 messages from chat history to extract feature requirements
+    - **Third:** If argument is provided but not a file path, treat it as a prompt string and use that as the initial context
     - **Deep Analysis:** Think deeply about the underlying business problem, user needs, and system implications

 2.  **Deep Thinking (Ultrathink) Before Questions:**